ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-passive.rst

 .. topic:: Quorum

-    If a cluster splits into two (or more) groups of nodes that can no longer communicate with each other (aka. *partitions*), *quorum* is used to prevent resources from starting on more nodes than desired, which would risk data corruption.
+    If a cluster splits into two (or more) groups of nodes that can no longer communicate with each other (a.k.a. *partitions*), *quorum* is used to prevent resources from starting on more nodes than desired, which would risk data corruption.

-    A cluster has quorum when more than half of all known nodes are online in the same partition, or for the mathematically inclined, whenever the following equation is true:
+    A cluster has quorum when more than half of all known nodes are online in the same partition, or for the mathematically inclined, whenever the following inequality is true:

     .. code-block:: none